adarmk/cryptography/SHA-256/readme.md

 ## How to use it

 This is a C++ implementation of the SHA-256 hash function.
-To use it, clone the repository, navigate to ``cryptography/SHA-256`` in terminal, and to enter
+To use it, clone the repository, navigate to ``cryptography/SHA-256`` in terminal, and enter

 ``./hash "string"``